 Programming systems for improving software reliability, including support for autonomous distributed systems.

 Approximate computing explores various system-level techniques for reducing the time and energy of the computation by trading off a small level of accuracy.
 My Ph.D. work pioneered accuracy-aware compiler transformations and probabilistic accuracy analyses [MITTR'09, ICSE’10, ASPLOS’11, FSE’11, SAS’11, POPL’12, PLDI’12, RACES’12, TECS’13, OOPSLA’13, OOPSLA’14, MITPHD'15, CACM’16].
+An interested reader may find the summary of these contributions here.
 While the community developed many promising early results at individual levels of the computing stack, it remained an open question how to safely apply and systematically compose different approximations, especially for parallel and heterogeneous systems (most previous analyses focused on sequential programs).
 At Illinois, I have been working on building a practical ecosystem of techniques for principled program approximation.
 My goal is to simplify the development of approximate programs by helping programmers ensure safety and quantitative reliability as well as manage accuracy-performance tradeoffs on parallel and heterogeneous hardware.
 To accomplish this goal, my research extends across the full computing stack.

 We designed the first language/verification system for reasoning about approximate asynchronous message-passing programs [OOPSLA’19a].
 We show that a handful of language constructs (typed channels, conditional send/receive primitives, and random choice) are general enough to express most communication-oriented approximations proposed in the literature.
 We designed a novel automated sequentialization approach that enables lifting an arbitrary sequential approximation analysis to reason about message-passing programs that satisfy the symmetric nondeterminism property.
 It also ensures that the approximations do not cause deadlocks.
 We demonstrated the effectiveness and generality of our approach by representing and proving the correctness of four analyses in our system – approximation types, relative safety, reliability, and accuracy – and using them jointly to automatically verify eight approximate programs and eight common parallel kernels for various communication-oriented approximations.
 We also extended the language with recovery blocks and a precise quantitative reliability analysis [CGO’20], and incorporated low-overhead runtime accuracy monitoring [RV’21].